tsudol2/wl-ls/README.md

     ./bin/wl-ls
     ./bin/wl-gtest

-Project can also be built for xcode using the script:
+Project can also be configured for xcode using the script:

-    ./build_xcode.sh
+    ./configure_xcode.sh